"The best life is for the one,

 An important element of Zarathustra’s vision is free will.
 This means that Zarathustra emphasized the moral responsibility of the individual.
 Every decision people make is an opportunity to provide support either to Ahura Mazda (light and consciousness) or Ahriman (darkness and unconsciousness), a choice to live consciously or unconsciously.
 This is why it is so important for people to have a clear understanding of what is wisdom (God) and what is ignorance (evil) since, in every decision we make, we are supporting one of the two sides.
 It is our capacity to distinguish good from evil that sets us apart from the animals, who are thought to have neither moral sense nor free will.
 It is the freedom of choice that allows human beings to be part of the cosmic struggle and align themselves with one side or the other.

-Practicing daily Conscious Thoughts, Conscious Words, and Conscious Deeds are the essence of Zarathustra's ethical code.
+Practicing daily Good Thoughts, Good Words, and Good Deeds are the essence of Zarathustra's ethical code.